 Most providers no matter if they are newbies or seasoned are usually on a tight budget when it comes to making purchases for their child care businesses.
-That being said, our equipment can really take a beating over the years especially when you take into account the number of children we care for year end and year out.
+That being said, our equipment can really take a beating over the years especially when you take into account the number of children we care for year-end and year out.
 So whether you are trying to outfit your new child care or if you ever have looked around (like I did) and realized “This stuff is looking kinda old.”, this post today is just for you.
-Want some savy tricks to budget buying for child care?
+Want some savvy tricks to budget buying for child care?
 Here are 7 go-to ways to buy for your child care on

 a budget on the cheap.

 Budget Buying for Child Care

 Where and How to Get Stuff

 - Craigslist is my go to.
 You can usually find some really good items there for almost half.
 Sometimes you will luck up and find a daycare or school going out of business and really get some good stuff.

 - Walmart usually has very reasonable prices on their kid gear.
 So check them out online.

 - Get on Zingsale.com for notices when items drop in price.
 Just put in a few wish list items and they will notify you when they drop in price.

 - Ask your parents for donations.
 I had a parent 10 years ago that is still donating items to me just about every year.
 Most parents would be more than willing to let some of their toy stash go to a better cause.

 - Don’t be afraid to do drive-byes.
 I actually have found highchairs by the side of the road … twice.
 These were not yukky, old, or broken down.
 They were in pretty good condition and Peg-Perego which sells for up to $300, for FREE!